Inflation in Latvia

 Latvia - Inflation

-FocusEconomics panelists see harmonized inflation averaging 2.5% in 2019, unchanged from the previous month’s forecast, and 2.4% in 2020.
+FocusEconomics panelists see harmonized inflation averaging 2.9% in 2019, which is up 0.1 percentage points from the previous month’s forecast, and 2.3% in 2020, which is down 0.2 percentage points from previous month’s projection.

 Latvia - Inflation Data